Key takeaways

 #5 Store signed copies in secure digital vaults

-Store signed documents in a secure, encrypted digital vault—not in personal emails or random desktop folders.
+Store signed documents in a secure, encrypted digital vault — not in personal emails or random desktop folders.
 Use cloud-based storage to keep everything safe, organized, and audit-ready.
+This matters not just for your own records but for regulatory compliance: Regulation X under RESPA requires servicers to retain escrow account records and statements in a way that can be produced on demand during an examination.
 Treat your files like real assets, not something tossed into a forgotten folder.

 How Docupilot Simplifies eSigning for Real Estate

-You’ve got listings to manage and deals to close, and you want it fast.
-Here’s how Docupilot makes eSigning feel less like admin work and more like autopilot:
+You've got listings to manage and deals to close.
+Here's how Docupilot makes eSigning feel less like admin work and more like autopilot — and why it's different from a standalone signature tool.

 #1 Easy document creation

-- Auto-fill documents by pulling client data from Google Sheets, Typeform, and other tools, reducing errors and manual entry
+- Auto-fill documents by pulling client data from Google Sheets, Typeform, Airtable, HubSpot, and other tools — reducing errors and manual entry.
+This is how Prime Property Care went from 30 minutes to 5 seconds per tenancy agreement and saved 20 hours per month

 - Customize at your ease, so last-minute changes don't require starting over

-- Works with trusted platforms like SignNow, DocuSign, and more
+- Works with trusted platforms like SignNow and DocuSign if your team already has a preferred signing tool

 - Set signing orders so buyers, sellers, and agents sign in the correct sequence